kuriringohankamehameha/Network-Programming-C/README.md

 ### 8. Fork Per Client Model

 * This program implements a TCP Echo Server having a maximum limit of a certain number of concurrent clients, and makes further clients wait until any one of them disconnects.
 The Server calls `fork()` per client and a System V Semaphore is used for keep track of the number of clients for IPC.

+### 9. UDPChatter

+* This program implements UDP Multicasting.
+There is no requirement of an explicit server.
+This is used in local network application like **DC++**.
+This is a Chat application which has a single room, where participants can enter and exit.
+Common messages are displayed in the main box, while explicit messages can be sent using channels.

+### 10. BigFileSystem

+* This is an attempt to implement a basic distributed filesystem hierarchy.
+There are multiple servers which share the filesystem, and the client and read, write, or modify the files in the filsystem as if it were his own computer.

+### 11. Packet Sniffer

+* This is a very simple packet sniffer written using UNIX raw sockets.
+Run this program using `sudo`, as you cannot create raw sockets as a non-admin user.